-In the examination room you will meet another nurse who will be assisting the endoscopist.
-You will lie on your left side with your knees slightly bent, oxygen will be given via your nose.
-You will have the option of medicine through your vein (a painkiller and a sedative) to make you relaxed or Entonox which you control yourself by breathing it in.
-You are offered these because the procedure can be uncomfortable, causing cramp-like abdominal pain.
+During the colonoscopy you will remain on your left side with your knees slightly bent.
+If you have chosen not to have sedation you will be offered Entonox (gas and air) which you control yourself by breathing it in.
+Pain relief (medication or Entonox) is offered because the procedure can be uncomfortable, causing cramp like abdominal pain.